Every great steak needs awesome sidekicks.

 - Place the sheets on the oven racks you positioned and bake them for 15 minutes.

-- Remove them from the oven, turn all of the cubes with a spatula, and then place back on the oven - switching the pans’ positioned on the upper and lower racks.
+- Remove them from the oven, turn all of the cubes with a spatula, and then place back in the oven, switching the pans’ positions on the upper and lower racks.
 Cook until the squash is tender (about 10-15 minutes).